matlab-discord/Matlab-Discord-Bot/msg/help.md

 !help : Display this help message.

-!intro : Post the intro that is DM'd to new users, when joining the server for the first time.
+!intro : Post the intro that is DM'd to new users when joining the server for the first time.

+!jobs : Fetch the MathWorks jobs URL.

 !matlab : Matlab description.